GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 #### 3.2 Select the data set

 From here, the process is identical for each of the different analyses calculated above (based on weighted and unweighted Bray-Curtis for both microbial bin (MAG) data and viral contig data).

-In the first step, we are simply setting up which data set we are wishing to plot (bin or viral data, weighted or unweighted Bray-Curtis dissimilarity).
+In this first step, we are simply setting up which data set we are wishing to plot (bin or viral data, weighted or unweighted Bray-Curtis dissimilarity).
 The same process can then be re-run for each data set by changing *both* of the data.frames being read into these `bray.dist` and `bray.sol` variables (copy the relevant data.frame names from the section above, or un-comment the relevant lines below).

 ```bash
 bray.dist <- cov.bray.MAG